9icenero/LITA_Class_Documentation/README.md

 # LITA_Class-Documentation
 This where I documented my first project while learning Data Analysis with the Incubator Hub.

 ## Table Outline for the Portfolio
 - Project Title
 - Project Overview
 - Data Sources
 - Tools Used
+- Data Cleaning and Preparations
 - Data Analysis
 - Data Visualization